stevenjlm/raspberry-scripts/readme.md

 ## Cycle Alert

-Contains a script to continuously query the Nation Weather Service API to see if the forcast contains the words "rain", "showers", etc. and that the winds are below a certain threshold.
-An LED will power on to alert the user that they should check the weather before cycling.
-More info in the directory README.md file.
+Contains a script to continuously query the Nation Weather Service API for signs of bad weather.
+An LED will power on to alert the user that they should check the weather before riding a bicycle.
+Check `./cycle-alert/README.md` for more info.